TELE36058-SDNET-2024/03-assignment-lab-ansible/README.md

 # Network Automation with Ansible in Virtual Environments and Presentation

 ## Objective
 This group assignment (1-3 students per group) aims to provide hands-on experience in automating network configurations using Ansible within virtual network environments.
-Groups will create Ansible playbooks for configuring network devices, implement VLANs, configure a routing protocol, use Jinja2 templates, develop an Ansible role, and automate deployment with GitHub Actions.
+Groups will create Ansible playbooks for configuring network devices, implement VLANs, configure a routing protocol, use Jinja2 templates, develop an Ansible role, automate deployment with GitHub Actions, and secure sensitive data using Ansible Vault.
 The project concludes with a group presentation of the deployed lab.

 ## Group Work and Collaboration
 - Each group should have 1-3 members.
 (Can be done alone too)